jae1911/wolfeye-api/docs/api.md

 # Wolfeye API Docs

 All API endpoints are rate limited to 20 requests per minutes.
 Different rate limits are described on the endpoints.
+Cached endpoints will return a `ttl` response that specifies the life of the cached query.

 ```
 GET /api/ping